Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 ## Script `New-AzPolicyReaderRole`

-Creates a custom role 'Policy Reader' that provides read access to all Policy resources for the purpose of planning the EPAC deployments.
+Creates a custom role 'Policy Reader' that provides read access to all Policy resources to plan the EPAC deployments.

 ```ps1
 New-AzPolicyReaderRole [[-PacEnvironmentSelector] <String>] [-DefinitionsRootFolder <String>] [-Interactive <Boolean>] [<CommonParameters>]